GitcrackerUK/Chat-Bot-Backend-Filament/README.md

 Repository for backend of interactive chat with automated answers.
 There is no acces to AI interaction.

+#### Requirments

+-   demonstrate your approach to module reuse and structure.
+-   provide an HTTP based API that includes authentication and logging.
+-   demonstrates options for different response types.

 #### Stack/dependencies used in project:

 -   node.js